csswizardry/csswizardry.github.com/_posts/2024-12-02-a-layered-approach-to-speculation-rules.md

-I don’t want to go super in-depth about the [Speculation Rules API](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API) in this post, but the key thing to know is that it provides two speculative loading types—`prefetch` and `prerender`—which ultimately have the following goals:
+I don’t want to go super in-depth about the [Speculation Rules API](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API) in this post, but the key thing to know is that it provides two speculative loading types — `prefetch` and `prerender` — which ultimately have the following goals:

 * **`prefetch`** pays the next page’s TTFB costs up-front and ahead of time;
 * **`prerender`** pays the next page’s TTFB, FCP, and LCP up-front.

-It’s going to be very helpful to keep those two truisms in mind—**`prefetch` for paying down TTFB; `prerender` for LCP**.
+It’s going to be very helpful to keep those two truisms in mind — **`prefetch` for paying down TTFB; `prerender` for LCP**.
 This makes `prefetch` the lighter of the two and `prerender` the more resource-intensive.